swilcox/sigye/README.md

 * `text` -- an extremely plain output mostly used for testing.
 * `json` -- output in JSON format.
 This is the default if no option is provided and `stdout` is redirected.
 * `yaml` -- output in YAML format, suitable for exporting entries to a new file.
+* `csv` -- output in CSV format, suitable for exporting to a CSV file and then importing into a spreadsheet.
+* `markdown` -- output in markdown (md) format.
+You can then redirect to a tool like [glow](https://github.com/charmbracelet/glow) or to a file or tool that transforms markdown to html and/or pdf.

 Example: